jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 - **Create An Easier, More Efficient And Enjoyable User Experience.**

     The main goal of this project is to allow customers to add recommended or related products to their basket alongside a main product all in a single form submit.
 This makes the user shopping experience quicker, more efficient and more enjoyable.
-More items added to cart lead to increase sales average.
+More items added to cart can lead to increase sales average.

 - **More Accurate Inventory Tracking And Discount/Tax Calculation**